-And don’t be put off by the word ‘calculator’!
-The extension cost calculator is simple to use so you don’t need to worry.
-Answering just a few simple questions like where you live, the kind of extension you’d like to add, and how much of the work you’d like to do yourself, will give you an instant, accurate result telling you how much your finished project is likely to cost.
+Our extension cost calculator is set up to ask you just a few simple questions so it’s really easy to use.
+You’ll be asked about where you live, the kind of extension you’d like to add, and how much of the work you’d like to do yourself.
+The handy tool will then gauge how much your project is likely to cost and will give you an instant, accurate result.

 Using the extension cost calculator is no substitute for professional advice and judgement, particularly where a property or design proposals have unusual features or a very high specification.
 Professional advice on build costs can be obtained from a Quantity Surveyor – visit www.ricsfirms.com to find a firm in your area.

 You can get a more accurate bespoke build cost estimate for your self-build or extension project using the My Building Project Build Cost Estimating Service www.mybuildingproject.co.uk

 Ascent Publishing Ltd will not be under any legal liability in respect of any mis-statement, error or omission contained within the data used by the Extension cost calculator, or the reliance any person may place thereon.

 These terms and conditions are guaranteed by and constructed in accordance with English law with English courts having exclusive jurisdiction.

 Extension costs vary across the UK and so it is important to enter the post code for the property which is to be extended.
 Material costs tend to vary only marginally across the UK reflecting the cost of delivery over larger distances in more remote locations.
 Labour rates vary significantly, with Central London being the highest, followed by Greater London, Home Counties etc. The lowest labour costs are in Northern Ireland, Wales the North East and North West.